 Impact since joining the portfolio in 2009:

-- In Colombia, ICTJ is advising authorities on how to provide justice for thousands of victims of the Western Hemisphere’s longest-running civil war.
-It is providing assistance to tribunals and prosecutors to reveal the complexity of criminal structures and working with civil society and other stakeholders on a possible future truth commission.
+- Currently advising Colombian authorities to assure that tribunals and prosecutors are able to secure justice for victims of the Western Hemisphere’s longest civil war, and working with civil society organizations on a possible future truth commission.

-- ICTJ is leading the field in understanding how children and youth can participate in transitional justice processes.
+- Leading the field in understanding how children and youth can participate in transitional justice processes.